Representation Bias in Data: A Survey on Identification and Resolution Techniques: Introduction

-Without a systematic approach to data collection, representation bias is almost always guaranteed.
+Representation bias is almost always guaranteed without a systematic approach to data collection.
 For example, in a survey data collection, a crucial step is to identify all the sub-populations in the underlying distribution based on the desired demographic information and ensure that the survey reaches all of them while enough samples are collected from each.
 However, the problem is that data scientists usually do not have any control over the data collection process, resulting in the utilization of ``found data'' in most data-driven decision-making systems.
 Therefore, with no guarantee on the aforementioned steps in the data collection process, the found data is most likely a biased sample.

-Representation bias in data is not a new problem, and has been a known issue in data mining and statistics communities.
-However, with the emergence of responsible data science and trustworthy AI, it has been addressed with greater vigor and from a brand new perspective in recent years.
-This survey discusses techniques for identifying and resolving representation bias in data sets, introducing a taxonomy to classify these techniques based on multiple dimensions.
-While most of the work covered is recent, older work is also included where relevant.
+Representation bias in data is not a new problem and has been a known issue in data mining, database management, and statistics communities.
+There is a rich line of work on the problem of discovering interesting patterns, regularities, or finding empty space in the data that is a parallel and relatively similar problem to identifying representation bias in data sets~\cite{10.5555/1622270.1622290, DBLP:conf/pricai/LiuWMQ98,DBLP:journals/tcs/EdmondsGLM03,DBLP:journals/corr/LemleyJA17}.
+However, with the emergence of responsible data science and trustworthy AI, this problem has been addressed with greater vigor and from a brand new perspective in recent years.
+This survey discusses techniques for identifying and resolving representation bias in data sets, introducing taxonomies to classify these techniques based on multiple dimensions.
+Note that while the literature on algorithmic fairness is primarily concerned with promoting fairness in machine learning (ML) {\em models}, bias is sought to be addressed in the {\em data sets}, regardless of how the data is ultimately consumed.